lucsorel/pydoctrace/README.md

 ## Code conventions

 The code conventions are described and enforced by [pre-commit hooks](https://pre-commit.com/hooks.html) to maintain consistency across the code base.
+The hooks are declared in the [.pre-commit-config.yaml](.pre-commit-config.yaml) file.

 Set the git hooks (pre-commit and commit-msg types):